Clicking links below will open a full window or an

 (b) specific options for

-responding effectively to an overwhelmed person.
-It
+responding effectively to an overwhelmed person, and

-also illustrates responses to avoid.
+(c) sample responses to avoid.

 clarifying your